Skip to content

 How many casinos are in Colorado?

-Colorado has 33 state-licensed casinos in Black Hawk, Central City, and Cripple Creek, plus two tribal casinos — Ute Mountain Casino Hotel and Sky Ute Casino Resort.
+Colorado has 33 state-licensed casinos, all located in three mountain gaming districts: Black Hawk, Central City, and Cripple Creek.
+The state also has two tribal casinos — Ute Mountain Casino Hotel (Towaoc) and Sky Ute Casino Resort (Ignacio).
 All state-licensed casinos have a $100 maximum wager limit per bet.

 When did sports betting start in Colorado?